Industry Voices: HAR's Guest Blog Guidelines

 Do you need to be a professional writer?
 Definitely not.
 Do you need to be a marketing expert?
 No. All you need is to be a travel industry professional or ally that has a unique story you want to tell.

 But before we get ahead of ourselves, take a look at HAR’s guest post guidelines.
 (Psst, reading all the way through these guidelines will highly improve your chances of getting your fab idea on the site).

 Here’s What Makes Us Tick: Big Picture Stuff

 First things first: if you’re familiar with our site, you already know that we’re a small crew that does big work.
 We follow our wild whims and we follow them all the way through.
-We’re a combination of creativity and the pragmatism to make our ideas come to life.
+We’re a combination of creativity and pragmatism to make our ideas come to life.

 Interested in joining us in our fantastic shenanigans?
 Fabulous.
-The most important thing is that you get to be you.
+The most important thing is that you get to be yourself.
 We’re more concerned about originality, reader engagement, and quality than we are about you matching HAR’s writing style.
 Our primary aim is to highlight unique voices, perspectives, resources, and stories.

 What We’re Looking for: